Scope over output

 Start with the letter →Work With Me

-Free & paid · on Substack
+Free · on Substack

 One practical idea every week on scope, influence, leadership, and getting promoted, in about 4 minutes.